 Other signs summer is ending is my switching up my iced coffees for hot coffee or tea in the morning.
 I still go out on the deck, but the cooler mornings require a light blanket!
 I’m noting the tomato plants are on their last legs, although, still giving tomatoes.
 Even my pepper plants, which have struggled this year, are finally stepping up to the plate with offerings of jalapenos and banana peppers.

-This year my friend introduced me to a celebration that heralds the coming of autumn through the celebration our first harvest.
+This year my friend introduced me to a celebration that heralds the coming of autumn through the celebration of the first harvest.
 It’s called Lughnasadh (Loo-nah-sah) (Irish Gaelic) or Lammas (its Old English Christianized name – meaning “loaf mass”) and means “First Harvest”.
-I had never heard of it, so of course I had to delve into learning about it.
+I had never heard of it, so of course, I had to delve into learning about it.
 It turns out to be one of eight Pagan holidays making up the “Wheel of Life”.
 The name comes from Lugh, the Deity of Lughnasadh – Celtic God of Light, and násad, or assembly.
 It is associated with Lugh’s foster mother Talitiu, who is said to have cleared Ireland’s lands for agriculture.
-Lugh is said to have hosted a food celebration honoring his mother’s passing and as commemoration of her life work in agriculture.
-Future celebrations included dancing, singing and athletic events, which were typically held on hills and mountaintops.
+Lugh is said to have hosted a food celebration honoring his mother’s passing and as the commemoration of her life work in agriculture.
+Future celebrations included dancing, singing, and athletic events, which were typically held on hills and mountaintops.
 Maire MacNeill, in her book The Festival of Lughnasa, wrote that following the cutting of the corn, “an offering would be made to the deity by bringing it up to a high place and burying it”.
 The tradition of holding the ceremony on a hill or mountaintop has mostly fallen away, although, the Christian adaptation has retained this custom, as a form of pilgrimage.

-Lughnasadh originally took place August 1, but has now shifted to the closest Sunday or the full moon occurring half way between summer and autumnal equinox.
+Lughnasadh originally took place August 1 but has now shifted to the closest Sunday or the full moon occurring halfway between summer and autumnal equinox.
 It commences when the first grain is cut.
 Part of the harvested grain is made into bread.
 Some grain is stored for use through the winter and seeds are stored for use the next year.
-The bread is eaten with meals that use other gifts from the earth, commemorating sacrifice, death and rebirth.
+The bread is eaten with meals that use other gifts from the earth, commemorating sacrifice, death, and rebirth.
 This reminds people of the promise of the earth’s rebirth with a new harvest, following “death”, which is represented by winter.
 This tradition reminds me that when I bake bread, I find the smell brings good memories of past times with family and the promise of more good times ahead.

-What I found most interesting about this tradition was not celebrating the harvest, as there seems to be many festivals designed to celebrate harvesting.
-I found this one particularly interesting, because it recognizes the sacrifice the earth makes in order to feed human beings.
+What I found most interesting about this tradition was not celebrating the harvest, as there seem to be many festivals designed to celebrate harvesting.
+I found this one particularly interesting because it recognizes the sacrifice the earth makes in order to feed human beings.
 So in essence, this celebration is about recognizing we have abundance and the sacrifices made to have that abundance.
 A lesson we can apply to several areas of our lives.